Employment income: scale rate expenses: benchmark rates: questions and answers

 The following questions and answers were originally published in Revenue and Customs Bulletin 24/09 that has now been deleted.
-They are addressed to the employer.
+They were addressed to the employer.
 The answer to the first question was not intended to suggest that having notified HMRC of their intention to use the benchmark rates, employers could do so without agreement from HMRC.
-You still need to consider the guidance at EIM05230 onwards and EIM30050 onwards.
+From April 2016, you need to consider the guidance at EIM30200 onwards.

 Questions and answers

 What you have to do if you want to pay benchmark scale rates to your employees?

 You should apply to HMRC for a dispensation.
 You need to complete a form P11DX, which is the form used by employers to apply for a dispensation, and submit it to HMRC.
 On the form you need to indicate with a tick against the appropriate statement under ‘Travel and Subsistence’ that you intend using HMRC’s benchmark scale rates to reimburse your employees’ subsistence payments.
 By ticking this box you would be merely notifying HMRC that you intend paying HMRC’s benchmark scale rates for day subsistence and that you have adequate management processes in place to ensure that payments are only made where all the qualifying conditions are met.
 If you want to apply to include other items of allowable expenditure in a dispensation for example fees and subscriptions, laundry, telephone charges, etc, you need to tick the appropriate boxes and supply the requested information on the form.